marianobarrios/linked-blocking-multi-queue/README.md

 Sub-queues can have different priorities, meaning that elements from higher priority queues will be offered first to consumers.
 Inside the same priority queues are drained round-robin.

 ### Enabling, disabling, adding and removing queues
-``

 A special feature is that individual queues can be enabled or disabled.
-A disabled queue is not considered for polling (in the event that all the queue are disabled, any blocking operation would do so trying to read, as if all the queues were empty).
-Elements are taken from the set of enabled queues ()obeying the established priority).
+A disabled queue is not considered for polling (in the event that all the queues are disabled, any blocking operation would do so trying to read, as if all the queues were empty).
+Elements are taken from the set of enabled queues (obeying the established priority).

 A disabled queue accepts new elements normally until it reaches the maximum capacity (if any).